metagentools/gbintk/README.md

   evaluate   Evaluate the binning results given a ground truth
 ```

+Please refer to [DEMO.md](https://github.com/metagentools/gbintk/blob/main/DEMO.md) for example code to run using test data provided.
+For further details on available subcommands and examples, please refer to the documentation hosted at **[Read the Docs](https://gbintk.readthedocs.io/en/latest/)**.

 ## Citation

 If you use GraphBin-Tk in your work, please cite the relevant tools.